Cornerstone Church (Nottingham): Affiliations

-The church is affiliated to the Evangelical Alliance and the Fellowship of Independent Evangelical Churches.
+The church is affiliated to the Evangelical Alliance, Fellowship of Independent Evangelical Churches, and Midlands Gospel Partnership.

 Staff, Pastors and Elders

-As a large church in a busy city, Cornerstone has a number of different ministries and responsibilities including: outreach to International and UK students, youth work, English Language Classes, hosting various Christian conferences and supporting those from their fellowship involved in world mission.
-To cope with this, Cornerstone has a large team:
+As a large church in a busy city, Cornerstone has a number of different ministries and responsibilities including: outreach to International and UK students, children's & youth work, English language classes, hosting various Christian conferences and supporting those from their fellowship involved in world mission.
+To cope with this, Cornerstone has a large team.

-Pastors
+Ministers

-The Lead Pastor is John Russell who took over upon Peter Lewis' retirement (Peter Lewis had been the minister of Cornerstone since September 1969).
-The other ministers are Colin Webster and Roo Miller.
+The Lead Minister is John Russell who took over upon Peter Lewis' retirement (Peter Lewis had been the minister of Cornerstone since September 1969).